sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-deeplink-intoapp/cp-mobile-dev-kit-deeplink-intoapp.md

     }
     ```

-### Deploy the application
+### Deploy the Project

-Now that the MDK application is configured to act when a request from external source is received, you will deploy the application definitions to Mobile Services to use in the Mobile client.
+Now that the MDK application is configured to act when a request from external source is received, you will Deploy the Project definitions to Mobile Services to use in the Mobile client.

 1. Right-click `Application.app` and select **MDK: Deploy**.